-The Students in Need programs outlined below ensure that all students have the same opportunities regardless of financial barriers.
+The Students in Need program outlined below ensures that all students have the same opportunities regardless of financial barriers.
 Students must be registered in the Blaine County School District to receive assistance.

 School Meals